How to Enable UAC Administrator Display in Windows 11

 Method 3Using Windows Registry Editor

-Changing the UAC administrator display in Windows 11 using the Registry Editor (regedit) involves adding or changing a specific value to control administrator account visibility.
+You can change the UAC administrator display in Windows 11 by editing the Windows Registry, which you can open with regedit.
+This method involves adding or changing a specific setting to control whether administrator accounts are visible on prompts.

 - Press ⊞ Win+R, type